Mouthguards Prevent Dental Injuries

 To prevent damage done to you and your mouth when playing sports, custom mouthguards are sure to do the trick.
 To get fitted for a custom mouthguard, your local dentist can help.
 They’ll take a mold of your mouth and get you fitted for the perfect one immediately.
 This way, you won’t have to worry about damaging yourself and your body when partaking in the game you love.

 Take preventative measures and avoid potential injury today by receiving a custom-fitted mouthguard at Inglewood Family Dental.
-If you or someone you love is interested in a mouthguard, contact us today to arrange a free consultation.
+If you or someone you love is interested in a mouthguard, contact us today to arrange a consultation.